Restructuring and redundancies: Frequently asked questions

 By MyHR team - 15 May 2023

-As companies start to feel some financial pain with the country’s anticipated recession, the prospect of restructuring is occupying the waking and non-waking hours of business owners at the moment.
+As companies feel some financial pain from the country’s recession, the prospect of restructuring is occupying the waking and non-waking hours of many business owners.

 Read more